Toric configuration spaces: the bipermutahedron and beyond: Introduction

 \subsection{Bipermutahedral variety}

 This project began as an attempt to find a modular interpretation for the bipermutahedral variety.
 The bipermutahedral fan parametrises labelled points in $\R^2$ up to translation, stratified according to bisequence \cite{ArdilaDenhamHuh,ArdilaBipermutahedron}.

-The notion of bisequence strongly suggests a particular choice of tropical scaffold.
+The notion of bisequence suggests a particular choice of tropical scaffold.
 We identify the associated configuration space with the bipermutahedral variety (Figure~\ref{fig: biperm scaffold introduction} and Section~\ref{sec: bipermutahedron}).
 A coarsening of this scaffold also produces the square of the permutahedral variety (Figure~\ref{fig: 2 perms scaffold introduction} and Section~\ref{sec: square of permutahedron}).

 This produces modular interpretations for these spaces, resembling the identification of the permutahedral variety with the Losev--Manin moduli space.